shayzimm/minornote/README.md

 - An unnormalised database might have a single table with repeated groups, such as a Posts table containing multiple tags in a single field, separated by commas.
 This approach leads to data redundancy and anomalies.

-First Normal Form (1NF):
+First Normal Form:

 - The database design would ensure that each field contains only atomic values.
 For example, the Tags field in the Posts table would be broken down into individual rows in a PostTags table to avoid repeating groups.

-Second Normal Form (2NF):
+Second Normal Form:

-- The database would remove partial dependencies.
-For instance, if the Posts table had fields that depended only on part of the composite key (if any), those fields would be moved to a separate table.
+- The database would remove partial dependencies e.g. if the Posts table had fields that depended only on part of the composite key, those fields would be moved to a separate table.

-Third Normal Form (3NF):
+Third Normal Form:

-- The database design would eliminate transitive dependencies.
-For example, if the Posts table had a field like author_email (dependent on user_id), this field would be removed since it introduces a transitive dependency.
+- Transitive dependencies would be eliminated ie. if the Posts table had a field like author_email (dependent on user_id), this field would be removed since it introduces a transitive dependency.

 ### R7: Models and Their Relationships

-MinorNote consists of models that represent the entities within the application.
-These models are interconnected through relationships, which allow for efficient data access and manipulation.

 **Models**:

 1. **User**:
-   - Represents a user in the application.
+   - A user in the application.
    - Attributes: `id`, `username`, `email`, `password`, `first_name`, `last_name`, `is_admin`.
    - Relationships: One-to-Many with `Post` and `Comment`.

 2. **Post**:
-   - Represents a blog post created by a user.
+   - A blog post created by a user.
    - Attributes: `id`, `title`, `content`, `user_id`, `date_created`.
    - Relationships: One-to-Many with `Comment`, Many-to-Many with `Tag`.

 3. **Comment**:
-   - Represents a comment on a post.
+   - A comment on a post.
    - Attributes: `id`, `content`, `user_id`, `post_id`, `date_created`.
    - Relationships: Many-to-One with `User` and `Post`.

 4. **Tag**:
-   - Represents a tag associated with posts.
+   - A tag associated with posts.
    - Attributes: `id`, `name`.
    - Relationships: Many-to-Many with `Post`.

 5. **PostTags**:
-   - Represents the many-to-many relationship between posts and tags.
+   - many-to-many relationship between posts and tags
    - Attributes: `post_id`, `tag_id`.

 **Relationships**: